 - Sprinkle vegan moz on top and cover with foil.
 Bake for 20 minutes, then remove the foil and return to the oven until the edges get crispy.

-That’s it.
+That’s it for this meatless ziti.
 See?
 I said this is another one of my easy vegan recipes!
 Of course, there’s also that part about cooking the pasta.
 I love these tips from BBC Food on cooking perfect pasta.

 So, after you’ve made the simple baked ziti, the big question is can you freeze the leftovers.
 The answer is yes!
-Allow the best baked ziti recipe to come to room temperature and then transfer to freezer-safe containers and place in the freezer.
+Allow the best baked ziti recipe no meat to come to room temperature and then transfer to freezer-safe containers and place in the freezer.

 This veggie baked ziti casserole can keep in the freezer for up to 2 months.
 Of course, you can also keep leftovers in the fridge.
 They should last up to 5 days.

 Make this easy baked ziti with ricotta part of your meal prepping because it’s perfect (and easy) to make on the weekends and easy to enjoy in lunches and dinners the rest of the week!

 There’s a lot in common between the penne and the ziti noodles, but the major difference is penne noodles are cut at a diagonal.
 This creates a pointed tip on the ends, kind of like a pen or scroll, thus the name penne.
 Ziti noodles are cut straight.